s65spring/s65pring.github.io/syllabus.md

 ***

 #### Apr.
 26th - Evaluating designs
 How do we evaluate learning technologies for children?
 This session will introduce both inspection and empirical evaluation methods commonly used in the field of HCI, e.g., heuristic evaluations, cognitive walkthroughs, observations/ethnograph, usability tests, and controlled experiments.
-We will cover strengths and weaknesses of different evaluation metrics, such as social-desirability bias for self-reported responses., and how evaluations in learning outcomes, engagement and usability can be conducted.  how children’s sSelf-reports couldand addressing the issue of socially desirable responding answers; qualitative observations; quantitative measures; design-based research paradigm.
+We will cover strengths and weaknesses of different evaluation metrics, such as social-desirability bias for self-reported responses, and how to evluate learning outcomes, engagement and usability.
+We will also discuss qualitative observations, quantitative measures and design-based research paradigm.

 Readings:
 1. [Schwarz, Norbert.
 "Self-reports: How the questions shape the answers."
 American psychologist 54.2 (1999): 93.](https://www.dropbox.com/s/9phxdfdft4egdck/schwartz-2016-self-reports-how-questions-shape-the-answers.pdf?dl=0)